A guide to being a responsible dog owner

 What can I do?

 As a dog owner you should always be ready to clean up after your dog by taking a supply of bags or a poop scoop with you whenever you leave the house.
 Make sure you pick up the mess straight away, seal the bag and place the waste in a bin.
-The bin does not have to be a dog waste bin if there are none available, a normal litter bin is suitable as well in this case.
+The bin does not have to be a dog waste bin, any rubbish bin will do.
 If there are no bins in the area, then take the bag home and dispose of it in your own bin.

 Do not throw the bag over fences, hang it on a tree or leave the bag on the ground.
 It is worth making a note of where the public bins are on your route so that you can dispose of the waste responsibly.